WATCH: Raiders Quarterback Geno Smith Speaks Following Training Camp

-HENDERSON, NV-- The Las Vegas Raiders are ready to move on to th 2025 season.
+HENDERSON, NV-- The Las Vegas Raiders are ready to move on to the 2025 season.
 After years of instability at the quarterback position, the Raiders now have veteran quarterback Geno Smith under center.
-Las Vegas needs Smith to elevate the offense this upcoming season.
+Las Vegas needs Smith to elevate the offense this upcoming season

 You can watch the entire interview below:

-Following minicamp, Raiders Offensive Coordinator Chip Kelly spoke to the media.
+Following training camp, Raiders defensive end Maxx Crosby spoke to the media.
 We have a partial transcript below.

-Q: You spoke about the difficulty of the process.
-What do you think the biggest difficulty will be for the players?
+Q: On if he reminded him of the loss in high school...

-Coach Carroll: “It's the guys being willing to expose themselves to who they are, figuring themselves out, so they can figure out how much they have to offer us.
-That's the big challenge is this.
-We're in a self discovery mode a little bit here.
-We're going to try to elevate guys expectations for themselves and then hold them to it.
-We may see them more capable than they see themselves, and it could be the other way as well.
-We need to figure that out, balance that out, and then try to really come together to maximize what guys bring to our club.”
+Crosby: "Yeah, of course.
+That was like the first thing I told him.
+I told him, like I hyped him up a little bit.
+I was like, 'Bro, you were insane.
+You were playing running back, you were playing linebacker,' but I was like, 'Yeah, we whooped y'all's ass.'
+So shout out to my brother and them, they definitely got after him for sure."

 Find us on X (formerly Twitter) @HondoCarpenter and Instagram @HondoSr and weigh in on this take.